-On February 26, 2019, FHFA announced that, acting as Conservator, it has instructed the Enterprises to modify their pooling practices with respect to all fixed-rate products such that the rate on any mortgage in a pool backing a given security be not more than 112.5 basis points greater than the coupon on that security.
-In addition, the Enterprises are to limit the maximum servicing fee for each loan to no more than 50 basis points; the 50 basis point maximum servicing fee includes the standard 25 basis point servicing fee.
-FHFA also announced that, because these changes need to be coordinated with loan originators, they will not take effect until later in 2019.
+On February 26, 2019, FHFA announced that, acting as Conservator, it has directed the Enterprises to modify their pooling practices with respect to all fixed-rate products such that the rate on any mortgage in a pool backing a given security be not more than 112.5 basis points greater than the coupon on that security.
+For more information, see Freddie Mac-Single Security Initiative, the future of the Gold PC, the CSP and Commingling-Loan Note Rate Pooling Restrictions.